 Determines the department or section with access to edit the page.

 The image that appears on listing pages, e.g. News archives and related content sidebars, but does not appear on page itself.

 On Articles, this text will appear above page content in a slightly larger and and more styled font.
 Use lede text to summarize or call out information.
 This is teaser text in listings for news and events and does not display on the news or event itself.

 If you've created a slideshow, begin typing the title here and select from the options presented.
 Learn how to create a slideshow here.

-Use a return to break into paragraphs.
+Use a return to break text into paragraphs.
 Use the paragraph Format dropdown menu (see below) to format your text.
-Use Normal for regular paragraphs.
-Choose Heading format according to your page's heading hierarchy.
+The default setting is Normal for regular paragraphs.
+Choose a heading format according to your page's heading hierarchy.
 For example, if your page is divided into categories and sub-categories, use Heading 2 for the Category headings and Heading 3 for the sub-category headings.
 The key is to use them consistently.